browserengineering/book/book/scripts.md

 page.

-JavaScript manipulates a web page by calling any of a large set of methods collectively called the DOM API, for "Document Object Model".
+JavaScript manipulates a web page by calling any of a large set of methods collectively called the DOM API.
 The DOM API is big, and it keeps getting bigger, so we won't be implementing all, or even most, of it.
 But a few core functions show key elements of the full API: